Prevent Blindness to Host Tenth Annual Focus on Eye Health National Summit as Two-Day Virtual Event - News Break

 Prevent Blindness to Host Tenth Annual Focus on Eye Health National Summit as Two-Day Virtual Event

-CHICAGO (PRWEB) May 26, 2021.
-Prevent Blindness, the nation’s oldest volunteer eye health and safety organization, will host the 10th annual Prevent Blindness Focus on Eye Health National Summit, on July 14-15, 2021.
+(PRESS RELEASE) CHICAGO, IL — Prevent Blindness, the nation’s oldest volunteer eye health and safety organization, will host the 10th annual Prevent Blindness Focus on Eye Health National Summit, on July 14-15, 2021.
 As with last year, the summit will be held as an interactive virtual event due to the COVID-19 pandemic.
-This year’s Summit will include a variety of presentations related to the theme, "Our Changing Vision.”www.stamfordadvocate.com
+This year’s Summit will include a variety of presentations related to the theme, “Our Changing Vision.”invisionmag.com